Hyper4 Iterated Exponential Function

 A Lifetime Interest in hyper4

 A childhood obsession with the family of dyadic operators (increment, add, multiply, etc...) began in 1973 or 1974 when I was 9 or 10 years old.
-At age 12 or 13 I began trying to make slide rules to compute the "lower hyper4 function" defined by the left-associative repetition of exponents: xy = (((xx)↑x)↑...)↑x — and did not succeed for the first few attempts.
-I discovered the formula xy=x↑(x↑(y-1)) at age 14 and had a working slide rule a couple months later.
+At age 12 or 13 I began looking at the "lower hyper4 function" (which I called "powerlog"2) defined by the left-associative repetition of exponents: x④y = (((x↑x)↑x)↑...)↑x — the choice of left-associative came from a high school maths textbook that used left-associative parentheses to define exponentiation by repeated multiplication.
+I wanted to make a slide rule to calculate this function, and did not succeed for the first few attempts.
+I worked out the formula x④y=x↑(x↑(y-1)) at age 14 and had a working slide rule a couple months later.
 In that part of my life (which I call "my classical period") I never could crack the right-associative "higher hyper4 function", and the obsession eventually faded.
-The Mandelbrot set eventually took its place as my primary mathematical obsession.
+In 1985 the Mandelbrot set took its place as my primary mathematical obsession.

 Eventually I decided to just put the assumptions down on paper and manually construct a function that would meet all of them.
-What I have now is not wholly satisfactory because it requires an adjustment for the base.)
+What I describe above is not wholly satisfactory because it requires a different bias Kx for each base x.

 See Also